- Studded Plate: LEGO Minifigures as RPG Miniatures: The Lord of the Rings theme.

 Half-Elves: Decide which parent the half-elf favors, and build accordingly.

 Half-Orcs: Some years before the LOTR orcs and Hobbit goblins were released, the Castle/Kingdoms line included some sets with "trolls," which were basically green-faced orcs with tusk-like fangs.
 Other green-skinned minifigures (such as Green Goblin and the Wicked Witch) may prove useful, as will various near-human Star Wars aliens.
-For less bestial half-orcs, look for savage-looking characters such as the uglier Castle bandits, and Death Vader's scarred, gray face.
+For less bestial half-orcs, look for savage-looking characters such as the uglier Castle bandits, and Darth Vader's scarred, gray face.

 Halflings: Use hobbit minifigures, or put shorter legs on human bodies (see Dwarves, above).
 D&D and Pathfinder halfling men tend to have pronounced sideburns, so look for faces to match.
 If you want your halflings to look like true half-pints, try using Heroica microfigures--but note that those characters can't be customized easily.